Episode II: Part III - Calamity strikes the Stargazer

 “Which is where we’re headed,” Foxwell declared.

 Captain Foxwell and Beta exited the wardroom and walked into the nearest turbo lift.
 “Engineering,” Foxwell voiced into the companel, the starship’s elevator beginning its descent to engineering.
-He tapped the bridge icon on the companel’s screen, the hailing chime audible at the captain’s chair.
+He tapped the bridge icon on the companel’s screen, the hailing chime audible at the Captain’s chair.

-“Bridge, Lt.
-Baker,” the conning officer answered.
+“Bridge, Lieutenant Baker,” the conning officer answered.

-“Lieutenant, this is the captain.
+“Lieutenant, this is the Captain.
 Provide a bridge instrumentation status.”

 “Any sensor or viewer screen anomalies?” the Captain asked.

 “Very well, maintain present course and speed.
 Beta and I will be in engineering.
 Foxwell out.”

 Moments later the turbo lift arrived.
 Foxwell and Beta exited and found the Assistant Chief Engineer studying the main fusion control panels and monitors.
 Chief O’Donovan was examining and comparing what appeared to be individual printed circuit boards (PCB's).
 The Captain sensed his Chief Engineer was more than a little concerned.
 “So, POD,” the Captain curiously interrupted, “what kind of problem are we dealing with?”

 Chief O’Donovan took in a deep breath before answering.
 “Captain, we’ve discovered several rilidium circuit boards that have developed fissures, like safety glass that initially cracks and then spreads.
 This has resulted in reflective cracking in the gold conductive tracing on the opposite side of the boards."